ezhilmathik/NCC-Luxembourg/Courses/docs/cuda/exercise-4.md

  - This is very similar to the previous example; however, we just need to allocate the small block matrix into shared memory.
- The below example shows the blocking size for a and b matrix respectively for gobal A and B matrix.
+ The below example shows the blocking size for the a and b matrices, respectively, for the global A and B matrices.
 ```
   // Shared memory allocation for the block matrix
   __shared__ int a_block[BLOCK_SIZE][BLOCK_SIZE];